ariga/atlas/doc/md/guides/deploying/k8s-flux.md

 Integrating GitOps practices with a database in our application stack poses a unique challenge.

-Flux CD provides a declarative approach to GitOps, allowing us to define a Flux CD application and seamlessly handle the synchronization process.
-By pushing changes to the database schema or application code to the Git repository, Flux CD automatically syncs those changes to the Kubernetes cluster.
+Flux CD provides a declarative approach to GitOps, allowing us to define a Flux CD application and effortlessly handle the synchronization process.
+When pushing changes to the database schema or application code to the Git repository, Flux CD automatically syncs those changes to the Kubernetes cluster.

 However, as we discussed in the introduction, ensuring the proper order of deployments is critical.
-In our scenario, the database deployment must succeed before rolling out the application to ensure its functionality.
+In our scenario, the database deployment must succeed before rolling out the application to guarantee its functionality.
 If the database deployment encounters an issue, it is essential to address it before proceeding with the application deployment.

 ### Flux CD Dependencies 101

-Flux CD supports [Dependencies](https://fluxcd.io/flux/components/kustomize/kustomizations/#dependencies), via `.spec.dependsOn`, a mechanism to orchestrate multiple deployments in a specific ordered sequence to ensure certain resources are healthy before subsequent resources are synced/reconciled.
+Flux CD supports [Dependencies](https://fluxcd.io/flux/components/kustomize/kustomizations/#dependencies), via `.spec.dependsOn`, a mechanism used to orchestrate multiple deployments in a specific ordered sequence to ensure certain resources are healthy before subsequent resources are synced/reconciled.

 By using `.spec.dependsOn`, you can define the apply order and thus determine the sequence of manifest